 Missing a car payment will negatively impact your credit rating.
 Often, you will receive either a phone call or an email from your lender informing you that you have missed a payment, and you will be given a set time to resolve the issue.
 The longer the payment remains outstanding, the more your credit score will be negatively impacted.
 It can often take years to repair the damage incurred to your credit rating due to missed/late payments.

 Your contract will also stipulate at what time your debt will go to collection agencies.
 A lender will make every attempt to contact you to resolve any payment issues, however, after a certain period of time (often 30+ days) the debt will be forwarded to a collection agency.
 Once your debt goes to collections, your credit rating will fall even further, and you will be subject to the pressure of collection agencies trying to collect the payments from you.

-Defaulting on a loan can occur if you aren’t fully prepared for your new car loan.
+Defaulting on a loan can occur if we aren’t fully prepared for our new car loan.
 There are always steps that can be taken to avoid loan default.
 If you’ve already missed a payment or feel like you might miss a future one, consider the following: